airgead73/dpm-tracker/README.md

 # DPM Library
-fullstack application using node, express, mongodb, and auth0.
+fullstack application for tracking shift work using node, express, mongodb, and auth0.